pebble-dev/pebble-dev.github.io/_posts/2025-01-26-the-future-of-rebble.md

 # 🗒️ That's all for now

 Between everything above, and the fact that progress continues on our [replacement mobile app](https://github.com/pebble-dev/mobile-app), the future of Rebble has never looked so bright.
+We are committed to an open-source community-owned smartwatch, and these announcements bring that reality even closer.
 A huge thank you to everyone in the Pebble-verse who made this happen, especially those internal to Google who have helped ensure PebbleOS's future.
 Also a massive thank you to Eric and Katharine too.
 Stay tuned for more updates after the hackathon is complete, and when we have the first working versions of the new RebbleOS!